Stephen Thompson (fighter): Personal life

 Thompson's sister is married to Carlos Machado and Thompson's brother, Tony, is married to Chris Weidman's sister.

 In 2017, he signed a contract with international modeling agency IMG Models.

 Entertainment career

 In 2022, Thompson made his acting debut as Sensei Morozov in two episodes of season 5 of the Netflix series Cobra Kai.

+Thompson appears in the 2025 documentary film Paperweight.